 Enterprise funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
-Information is presented separately in the proprietary funds statement of net position, the proprietary funds statement of revenues, expenses, and changes in fund net position, and the proprietary funds statement of cash flows for the General and Capital Improvement Funds, both of which are considered to be major proprietary funds.
+Information is presented separately in the proprietary funds statement of net position, the proprietary funds statement of revenues, expenses, and changes in fund net position, and the proprietary funds statement of cash flows for the General Fund, which is considered to be a major proprietary fund.
+The System Development Fund does not meet the quantitative criteria in Governmental Accounting Standards Board (GASB) Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, and GASB Statement No. 37, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments: Omnibus as amended, for presentation as a major fund; however, management considers the fund to be particularly important to financial statement users and has therefore elected to present the System Development Fund as a major proprietary fund.

 Data from the nonmajor proprietary funds are combined into a single, aggregated presentation.
 Individual fund data for each of these nonmajor proprietary funds is provided in the form of combining statements elsewhere in this report.